-The aim of the COVAR project is to classify reliably a maximum of VUS of the French database in order to use them for the genetic counseling.
+The aim of the COVAR project is to achieve reliable classification of as many variants of interest as possible from the French OncoGenetics Database (FrOG, https://frog-db.fr/) in order to use them for the genetic counseling.
 The results obtained through this study will have a major impact on clinical management of the patients and their families conducting in some cases to propose a prophylactic surgery.

 Study Type